Skiyaga/Project-3/README.md

   [Wolfram Data Repository](https://datarepository.wolframcloud.com/resources/Genetic-Sequences-for-the-SARS-CoV-2-Coronavirus)
   [EMBL COVID-19 Data Repository](https://www.covid19dataportal.org/sequences?db=embl)
   How can we extract data from [GISAID](https://www.gisaid.org/epiflu-applications/next-hcov-19-app/)
-2. Perform multiple sequence alignments
+2. Perform multiple sequence alignments, identify distribution of mutations within the CDs.
+We require a script to extract the 12 CDs of SARS-CoV-19 strains.
+3. Comparative analysis of primers to genomes to ascertain sensitivity
-3. Infer conserved and diverse genetic regions
+4. Infer conserved and diverse genetic regions
-4. Perfom phylogenetic inferences
+5. Perfom phylogenetic analysis to identify evolutionary relationship across the genome.